LinHeMa/congress-budget-watch-platform/PRPs/add-timeline.md

 - [ ] No TypeScript errors or build failures
 - [ ] No impact on other components or pages
 - [ ] Responsive design maintained
-- [ ] All existing props and interfaces unchanged
+- [ ] All existing props and types unchanged

 ## Files to Modify